blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - viii.
 In this time, people become skeptic about taking the hadeeth
 - ix.
 Several principles and Isnaad evolved to identify the right hadeeth
 - c.
 Ways to identify Mawdoo
 - i.
-Self admission – “I fabricated the hadeeth”
+Self admission – "I fabricated the hadeeth"
 - ii.
 Text itself – Muhadeeth identify by comparing with conventional stream/style/trend of the hadeeth
 - iii.
 Compliance to established facts and conformity with Qur’aan
 - iv.
 Severe punishment for trivial acts